Spring Break Ideas – Introduction

 - Do you enjoy cruises?

 - How active do you want to be?
 Would you rather relax, or hike and kayak?

 - Where have you been before that you loved?

 - Where don’t you want to go?

 Before I list some ideas below, think through those questions.
 Your spring break destination should be a reflection of you and your kids and your interests.

 For 12 years or so our kids were in the same school, with a one-week break in February and a one-week break in April.
 We still have one child at that school, but our two older kids now only have a two-week break in March.
 We’ve never selected a destination based on February vs March vs April, so I’m consolidating all of our trips below.
 We’ve also been willing, up until sixth grade or so, to take the kids out of school 1-5 days extra to go somewhere fun for spring break.
 That isn’t necessary if you have two weeks, but it is if you only have one week.
 Note: all schools should have two-week breaks!

 Spring Break 2023

-We have three spring break trips planned this year.
+We took three spring break trips this year.
 In February we flew around the world (literally) to spend a week in Thailand.
-That’s now included in the list below.
 In March I took my two teens on a Disney Cruise in the Caribbean with a stop at Universal Orlando first.
 It wasn’t my first choice, and Universal was crowded, but my daughter had fun with other teens on the ship, and it had been too long since were at Universal.
-In April we have a week in Florence and Venice booked.
+In April we spent a week in Florence and Venice.
+All are now included below.